plantbreeding/BrAPI/Specification/BrAPI-Germplasm/SeedLots/README.md

 + Parameters
-    + seedLotDbId (Optional, ) ...
+    + seedLotDbId (Required, ) ...
 Unique id for a seed lot on this server
-    + germplasmDbId (Optional, ) ...
-The internal id of the germplasm
-    + page (Optional, ) ...
-Which result page is requested.
-The page indexing starts at 0 (the first page is 'page'= 0).
-Default is `0`.
-    + pageSize (Optional, ) ...
-The size of the pages to be returned.
-Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>